 Validating Spot Durations Against Broadcast Standards

-Figure — Duration strings are parsed, converted to seconds, snapped to the nearest NAB standard, and accepted or flagged based on frame tolerance.
+Figure — Duration strings are parsed, converted to seconds, snapped to the nearest NAB standard length, and either synced to Avstar or quarantined based on frame tolerance.

 import logging